mamedov-ma/mdp_tetris/Readme.md

 This executable:

-* Enumerates all reachable MDP states
+* Enumerates all reachable states
 * Prints each state, the current piece, and the list of available actions
 * Shows the best action according to the computed optimal value function